2011-12-23

 Pinoy Halo-Halo in Thailand

+When we celebrated the 113th Philippine Independence on June 11, 2011 at the Amarin Lagoon Hotel in Phitsanulok, Thailand - the place was like a typical Philippine venue.
+Most of the men were wearing the Philippine national costume of Barong Tagalog while the women were so elegant in their Filipiniana attire.
 The costume though superb was not at par with the food (enough of that aight? - This is foodie blog, remember?).
 Each of the archipelago's regions boasted their unique and mouthwatering specialties.
 As a member of Region 4, the home of the brave (wink) - we prepared the so popular halo halo.
-The ingredients looked so yummy in the watermelon shell.
-I just loved it!
+The ingredients looked so yummy in...

 2011-03-31